-Loyola Teacher Writes Lesson Plan for Award-Winning Book
+Loyola Teacher Writes Curriculum for Award-Winning Book

 Loyola teacher Ms. Rebecca Tapanes was asked to write a novel study unit (including lesson plans) for a recently published fantasy novel called “A Wish in the Dark” by Christina Soontornvat.
 The book won the third annual Alexandria Award from the Center for Literacy Education at the University of Notre Dame.
 The award recognizes a middle grade or young adult book that advances Gospel values through the positive actions and portrayals of tenacious adolescents.
 It is named for Saint Catherine of Alexandria, an adolescent Christian of the fourth century who was an eager student and a famed orator.